zahur76/docker_whatsapp/README.md

 Works similar to whatsapp with seen and unseen status with real time message update.

-Make use of django channel for asyn message sending to consumers.
+Make use of django channel with websockets for asynchronous message sending to consumers.

 Can also upload and change profile photo by clicking on image.